ndawe/histfactory/README.rst

 This script can:

-* apply the so-called "Kyle-fix" for low-stats background samples
+* fill empty background bins with the average sample weights
 * rebin histograms
 * merge specific bins in histograms
 * smooth shape (HistoSys) systematics